MerfMan47/Coding-Fun/Code Wars/Solutions/3 kyu/Binomial Expansion/readme.txt

 ===============================Notes===============================
-This problem was done over the course of two day.
+This problem was done over the course of two days.
 The first day was pulling the usable variables out of the initial string and generating Pascal's trianglw to use in the calculations in the form of an array.
 The second day was settingup the calculations